Nonlinear Hall Effect in Metal-Organic Frameworks

-\textit{Conclusions.---} We have established a concrete design principle for realizing nonlinear Hall physics in metal--organic frameworks by combining analytical downfolding, symmetry analysis, and first-principles calculations.
-For the experimentally relevant Cu--DCA monolayer, the real-space decimation procedure yields an effective star-lattice model whose renormalized parameters reproduce the essential low-energy electronic structure, including the separated kagome-like bands and the Dirac feature near the Fermi level.
-Within this effective description, we showed that inversion-symmetry breaking together with intrinsic spin--orbit coupling produces strong Berry-curvature hot spots and a tunable Berry-curvature dipole, with a characteristic enhancement and sign reversal across the topological transition.
-These results provide a direct route to engineer an observable nonlinear Hall response in Cu--DCA through substrate effects, doping, strain, or, more appealingly, through symmetry-selective chemical synthesis that embeds the required anisotropy into the framework itself.
-Beyond Cu--DCA, our analysis identifies a broader class of $C_3$-symmetric MOFs, including triphenyl--metal networks, that can be mapped to the same effective star-lattice geometry and are therefore natural candidates for analogous nonlinear transport responses.
-Overall, this work positions two-dimensional MOFs as a highly tunable materials platform for exploring Berry-phase-driven transport, topological band engineering, and nonlinear quantum phenomena.
+\textit{Conclusions.--} We have shown that two-dimensional MOFs provide a tunable platform for nonlinear Hall physics by combining analytical downfolding, symmetry analysis, and first-principles calculations.
+For Cu--DCA, real-space decimation yields an effective star lattice that captures the separated kagome-like bands and the Dirac feature near the Fermi level.
+Inversion-symmetry breaking and SOC then generate Berry-curvature hot spots and a Berry-curvature dipole whose magnitude and sign are controlled by the topological transition.
+The response can be engineered through substrates, doping, strain, or linker-level synthesis that embeds the required anisotropy.
+This strategy is universal and extends to broader $C_3$-symmetric MOFs, including pyrazine– and triphenyl–metal networks, establishing MOFs as designable platforms for nonlinear Hall transport.

-\textit{Acknowledgments.---} The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time on the GCS Supercomputer SuperMUC-NG at Leibniz Supercomputing Centre (www.lrz.de).
+\textit{Acknowledgments.--} The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time on the GCS Supercomputer SuperMUC-NG at Leibniz Supercomputing Centre (www.lrz.de).
 The authors also acknowledge financial support by the Deutsche Forschungsgemeinschaft through Project--ID 258499086 -- SFB 1170, through the W\"urzburg--Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter -- ctd.qmat, Project-ID 390858490 -- EXC 2147, and through the Research Unit QUAST, Project-ID 449872909 -- FOR5249.
 A.N. acknowledges support from DST CRG grant (CRG/2023/000114).